nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Use :c:func:`nrf_cloud_sensor_data_stream` to send sensor data with best quality.

 Before sending any sensor data, call the function :c:func:`nrf_cloud_sensor_attach` with the type of the sensor.
-Note that this function must be called after receiving the event :c:enumerator:`NRF_CLOUD_EVT_READY`.
+Note that this function must be called after receiving the event :c:enumerator:`NRF_CLOUD_EVT_TOPICS_SUBSCRIBED`.
 It triggers the event :c:enumerator:`NRF_CLOUD_EVT_SENSOR_ATTACHED` if the execution was successful.

 .. _lib_nrf_cloud_unlink: